umddb/cmsc424-fall2015/lab0/README.md

 * Install the different software packages on your own machine (most of these packages should have tutorials to install them on different OSs).
 If you have a linux and Mac, this should be possible; it may be more difficult with Windows.
 In any case, we would likely not be able to help you with any problems.
 * Use Virtual Box (as discussed below).
 We have provided an image for you to download that contains some of the basic software (or you can do it yourself directly).
 If you have a reasonably modern machine, VirtualBox should generally work fine, but with older laptops, the performance may not be as good.
 This is the recommended approach.
 * Use a VM in the CS Departments Horvitz Cluster (as discussed below).
-You would only be able to connect through ssh (unless you want to set up X on your machine).
-Make sure to take backups of all your data on those VMs (e.g., you can use `git` as discussed below).
+You would only be able to connect through ssh (unless you want to set up X on your machine). **Make sure to take backups of all your data on those VMs (e.g., you can use `git` as discussed below).
+You should be prepared for those virtual machines to be removed.**

 ### Virtual Box